mattydevicce/pluto/u1-becoming-a-developer/d02-git-abstract/__lesson__/javascript.md

 - Comment code
 - String Methods

+What is JavaScript
+Why do we need to know Javascript?
+Javascript is the language of the web.

 Let's start programming! (continues from `abstractions.md`)

 Let's create a new file: `pluto.js` and inside of it, let's type: